Free Forex Fundamental Analysis Course (2025)

 Interest rates are the driving force behind the Forex market.
 Generally speaking, a rise in interest rates (a rate hike) is good for currency - it appreciates its value.
 A drop in interest rates (a rate cut) is bad for a currency - depreciating its value.

-Inflation is the best forecaster of future rates.
+Inflation and GDP growth are the best forecaster of future rates.
 Too high inflation generally means lower rates.
 Too low inflation or disinflation means typically higher rates.
-Monitoring inflation is the best way to predict future rates.
+Low GDP growth or recession generally means lower rates.
+Monitoring inflation and GDP growth are the best way to predict future rates.

-A central bank is primarily responsible for managing its country's inflation, amongst other duties.
+A central bank is primarily responsible for managing its country's inflation and economic growth, amongst other duties.
 They are the interest rate decision-makers.

 Some of the World's central banks include: